 In December 2011, the Borough did receive written confirmation from the Commonwealth of Pennsylvania Department of Conservation and Natural Resources (DCNR) that a \$500,000 matching grant has been awarded to the Borough.
 In 2015, the Borough did proceed with acceptance of the grant as well as the bidding/construction process of this center.
 Costs associated with this project in 2015 are \$233,443 (\$126,860 actual construction; \$106,583 engineering/project manager, legal, advertising).
-Project should be completed in August 2016.
+Project is still ongoing as of July 2017.
+There has been no draw down on the grant.